techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 ## Create a port order and transfer your phone numbers to Teams

-1. In Teams admin center, launch the port wizard
+1. In the Teams admin center, launch the port wizard:
    - In the left navigation rail, go to **Voice** > **Phone numbers**.
-Select the section tab for **Numbers**, and then from the table's header-menu select the word **Port**.
+   - Select the **Numbers** tab, and then from the table's header menu, select **Port**.

 ### Get started

-On the **Get started** page, populate the fields per your request.
+On the **Get started** page, populate the fields as per your request.

-**Country or region**: Country or region where you're porting numbers.
+- **Country or region**: Specify the country or region where you're porting numbers.

-**List your phone number** Add your phone numbers manually or by uploading a list.
+- **List your phone number**: Add your phone numbers manually or by uploading a list.

-- To add phone numbers manually, enter numbers E.164 format, separated by a comma or semi-colon.
-Ranges aren't supported.
-Optional dashes or hyphens are supported.
+    - **To add phone numbers manually**: Enter numbers in E.164 format, separated by a comma or semicolon.
+Ranges are not supported.
+Optional dashes or hyphens are allowed.
-- To upload a list of phone numbers, use a CSV file with one column labeled **PhoneNumber**.
+    - **To upload a list of phone numbers**: Use a CSV file with one column labeled **PhoneNumber**.
 Each row should contain a single phone number in E.164 format.

 ### Manage numbers